-Germany, Argentina and Japan could play in Kansas City for 2026 FIFA World Cup
+Netherlands, Argentina and Austria to play in Kansas City for 2026 FIFA World Cup

-The FIFA World Cup draw at the Kennedy Center in Washington, D.C., divided a record 48 teams into 12 groups of four on Friday, including which teams are likely to play in Kansas City, which will host six matchups, including a quarterfinal matchup.
+The FIFA World Cup draw at the Kennedy Center in Washington, D.C., divided a record 48 teams into 12 groups of four on Friday, including which teams are set to play in Kansas City, which will host six matchups, including a knockout stage and quarterfinal matchup.

-The following groups will play a match in Kansas City at some point during the Group Stage during the 2026 FIFA World Cup.
-Germany and Argentina have won two of the last three World Cups.
+The following groups will play a match in Kansas City during the Group Stage of the 2026 FIFA World Cup, including defending World Cup champion Argentina and Lionel Messi, widely regarded as the greatest player of this generation.

 Kansas City games will occur as follows: